-The Changemakers: Q&A with Jess Ellis, Global Brand & Marketing Director, Khoros
+The Changemakers: Q&A with Jess Ellis, Senior Director of Brand Marketing, Khoros

 Digital-first customer engagement platform Khoros is on a mission to revolutionise customer experiences.
 Formed out of a 2018 merger of two of the most powerful CX platforms around, Spredfast and Lithium, Khoros is one of America’s fastest-growing companies and regularly recognised as one of the USA’s best places to work.